Nictiz/Nictiz-tooling-testscripts/generate/README.md

 ## Changelog

+### 2.5.1
+- BUGFIX: Allow multiple Patient-resources to have the same token in the loadscript.

 ### 2.5.0
 - Add the tag `<nts:authToken/>` to work with authorization tokens defined in a JSON file, as is expected for mock authentication on Touchstone.
 This supersedes the `<nts:patientTokenFixture/>` tag.